JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

 ## Implementation Concepts

 Now that we've got an API in mind, let's start working on an implementation.
-There are two main procedures to get our head around.
+There are a few things to think about.

 ### Automatic Dependencies